 Make scuba diving safe by following these top 10 tips for diving safety – This includes the top 3 rules of scuba diving

-Scuba diving is classed as a dangerous sport.
-But you can minimise any risk by following these 10 top safety tips for scuba diving.
+Scuba diving is classed as a dangerous sport. which is all the more reason to follow good safety tips for scuba diving.
+You can minimise these risks by following our 10 top safety tips for scuba diving.

 The top 10 safety tips for scuba diving include: